fracapuano/gym-laser/copy.md

 #### 3. Erratic exploration

-BO can endanger the system by applying abrupt controls at initialization.
+BO can endanger the system by applying **abrupt controls at initialization**.
 Controls are applied as temperature gradients applied on a gated-optical fiber, and as such successive controls cannot typically vary significantly because the one-step difference in temperature difference cannot vary arbitrarily.

 <div align="center" style="display: flex; justify-content: center; gap: 20px;">
     <div>